kumpelblase2/vimax/README.md

 Java 8 (or later) needs to be installed on the system to run the application.

 You need FFmpeg installed in the `PATH` of your system.
 FFmpeg is used to generate the thumbnails for the videos and to provide metadata like resolution or bitrate if the `MetadataInfoPlugin` is enabled.

-## How to start (user instructions)
+For development purposes, you also need to have nodejs+npm installed.

+## Installation
+### Starting the application

 Simply place the provided jar in any folder you like and start it using the following command (adjust the filename accordingly):
 ```shell script